 It seems odd then that the Hessian contribution to the British war effort during the American Revolution has been somewhat overlooked and even discounted by prominent Revolutionary historians.
 The more notable literature concerning the military struggle either omits evaluation of the Hessian contribution or treats it in a rather perfunctory manner.
 The Hessians were there, historians admit; they were a part of the British forces, historians concede.
-A garrison of Hessians was defeated by Washington at Trenton.
+Washington at Trenton defeated a garrison of Hessians.
 Fort Washington was renamed Ft.
 Knyphausen after it fell to Hessian forces commanded by Lieutenant General Knyphausen of the Hessian Corps.
 However, American military historians have not taken discussion of the Hessians much beyond the aforementioned, nor made any attempt to adequately evaluate their contribution to the British war effort.